16 THE TOWER XVI

-The Tower in a reading asks that you be willing to make the effort to break through pretense, sparing yourself a great deal of anguish.
+The Tower in a reading asks that you be willing to make the effort to break through pretence, sparing yourself a great deal of anguish.

 The Tower represents an unexpected blow to the ego or pride, which at first can seem humiliating and damaging.
 With hindsight though, it proves to be a useful experience from which lessons will have been learned.